tpm2-software/tpm2-tools/man/tpm2_duplicate.1.md

   * **-G**, **\--wrapper-algorithm**=_ALGORITHM_:

-    The symmetric algorithm to be used for the inner wrapper.
+    The symmetric algorithm to be used for the inner wrapper if -U is not used.
     Supports:
     * aes - AES 128 in CFB mode.
     * null - none
+    The key algorithm associated with the public parent if -U is used.

+  * **-G**, **\--key-algorithm**=_ALGORITHM_:

+    The key algorithm associated with the public parent if -U is used.

   * **-i**, **\--encryptionkey-in**=_FILE_: